 - Ethyl alcohol

-Barbiturates are a type of CNS depressant that are often referred to as “downers.”
-These drugs can be used in small doses to treat anxiety or sleep issues.
-Taking CNS depressants will result in feelings of euphoria and relaxation.
+Barbiturates are a type of CNS depressant often called “downers.”
+These drugs come in multicolored tablets and capsules or in liquid form and can be used in small doses to treat seizures or anxiety or to help with sleep issues.
+These CNS depressants affect the nervous system to produce feelings of euphoria and relaxation.

 - Poor concentration

 - Slurred speech